BLIK Level 0

 const blikCode = document.getElementById('blik-code').value;

-// Show waiting message
+// Show the waiting message

 document.getElementById('blik-form').style.display = 'none';